MLH-Fellowship/prep-project-22.JUL.PREP.3/README.md

 # Weather Application

-> This is a React Application, which fetching data from [Open Weather API](https://openweathermap.org/api) and [Open AI API](https://openai.com/api/) then displaying it on UI.
+> This is a React Application, which fetching data from [Open Weather API](https://openweathermap.org/api) & [Open AI API](https://openai.com/api/) then displaying it on UI.
 The displayed data is related to the weather condition, considering of selected city (or coordinates)

 ## Live version